 5. Cotton Candy Pink

 Pastels are so fun at any age!
-A pretty cotton candy pink hair color is not only trendy, but looks great on women of a certain age who want to communicate playfulness.
+A pretty cotton candy pink hair color is trendy and looks excellent on over 70 women with glasses of a certain age who want to communicate playfulness.

 6. Snow White